 The tendency is for effective management to deteriorate over time.
 Many of the custodians will have no accountancy training and will be balancing the management of petty cash with their core role.

-Without proper monitoring or management controls, checks and standards of record-keeping tend to slip.
+Without proper monitoring or expense management controls, checks and standards of record-keeping tend to slip.
 This is a particular problem when custodians are frequently changed.

 For many businesses, the petty cash fund is one of the few remaining areas of finances which is still being handled manually.
 Custodians will typically keep track of costs on paper forms or an Excel spreadsheet.